-Washington State University Vancouver (WSUV) is seeking applicants for the position of Adjunct Faculty to teach undergraduate Chemistry lecture and/or lab courses, in-person, during the Spring 2022 semester (January 10 – May 10).
-Applicants can apply to teach one course or more courses in the same application.
-See course information below and for more information about course schedule, visit http://schedules.wsu.edu/List/Vancouver/20221/Chem.
+Washington State University Vancouver (WSUV) is seeking applicants for the position of Adjunct Faculty to teach undergraduate Chemistry labs, for the courses listed below, during the Fall 2022 semester (August 22 – December 20).
+Content development is not required.
+Instructor will have access to existing course materials.
+Applicants can apply to teach lab for one course or more courses in the same application.
+Courses will be taught in-person learning in fall.
+Lab enrollment is typically capped at 24.
+See course information below and for more information about course schedule, visit https://schedules.wsu.edu/List/Vancouver/20223/Chem.

 CHEM 105: [PSCI] Principles of Chemistry I 4 (3-3) Course Prerequisite: Credit for or concurrent enrollment in one of the following courses: MATH 106, 108, 140, 171, 172, 182, 202, or ENGR 107, or a minimum ALEKS math placement score of 80%.
 Atomic and molecular structure, states of matter, quantitative relationships, thermodynamics, quantum mechanics, periodicity, bonding.
 Recommended preparation: One-year rigorous high school chemistry or CHEM 103.